AlexandraNavruzova/FlagGame_Swift_iOS/README.md

 # FlagGame_Swift_iOS

-This game can keep track of the score, shows alert containing the current score, shows an alert containing the final score and a function starting the game again.
+This is my solution to the challenges from a Hacking with Swift tutorial (a project with a flag game)& This game can keep track of the score, shows alert containing the current score, shows an alert containing the final score and a function starting the game again.

 ![](Screenshots/1.png)